-- Create an Android app (iOS?) that shares GPS locations of friends and displays them on a map - Use Play framework for server side programming - Suggestion: use SQLite for database handling - Design your own data interface - Create an app in Android (Cocoa framework?)
+- Create an Android app (iOS?) that shares GPS locations of friends and displays them on a map - Use Play framework for server side programming - Suggestion: use SQLite for database handling - Design your own data interface - Create an app in Android (Android framework) or iOS?
+(Cocoa framework)